 The question is: how to blur the parts that only include private information you don’t want to expose?

-That’s what we’re going to share with you in this article — 4 quick ways (and apps) to hide or pixelate an image on macOS, without using Adobe Photoshop.
+That’s what we’re going to share with you in this article — four quick ways (and apps) to pixelate an image on macOS, without using Adobe Photoshop.

 Yes, you read it right, we all know you can get that done in Adobe Photoshop.
-But, we don’t recommend the software, in this case, considering the time and efforts you'll need to install it.
-Plus, Photoshop isn’t freeware.
+But, we don’t recommend the software in this case, considering the time and effort you need to invest.
+Plus, Photoshop isn’t free.

-Say our goal is to hide the last four digits of this bank card.
+Anyway, I’m using this bank card as an example.
+Suppose our goal is: to hide the last four digits on the card.

-Double click the picture to open it in Preview app (if Preview is not the default app, right click on the image, select “Open With”, and choose Preview).
+Note: if Preview is not the default app for open pictures, right-click on the image, select “Open With”, and choose Preview.

-Then move your Mac cursor, left click and drag to select the area that contains the four digits.
+Then move your cursor, click, and drag to select the area to include the four digits.

 Hit the “delete” on your keyboard.
-This will remove your selected area and the digits are gone.
-Now press Command + S to save the image.
+This will remove the selected area, and the digits should be gone.
+Now press the Command + S keys to save the image.

 Likewise, open the image in Preview first.